getredash/website/src/pages/kb/user-guide/alerts/setting-up-an-alert.md

 ![](/assets/images/docs/gitbook/create-alert.png)

 Search for a target query.
 If you don't see it the one you want, make sure it is published and does not use parameters.
-Alerts don't work for queries with parameters.

 ![](/assets/images/docs/gitbook/new-alert-query-search.png)